blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 The `getPriceFromCoinGecko` function takes the `market`, `coinID`, and `apiKey` as arguments.
 First it constructs an HTTP request to the CoinGecko API using `coinID` in the URL and the `apiKey` in the headers.
-It then sends the request to the `as.HostFuncHTTPRequest` function, which makes the request through the Blocky AS server networking stack.
+It then sends the request to the `basm.HTTPRequest` function, which makes the request through the Blocky AS server networking stack.
 Next, it checks the response status code and unmarshalls the JSON response into the `CoinGeckoResponse` struct.
 Finally, it iterates through the tickers in the response to find the ticker for the